-I was born in upstate New York and lived there until age six,.
+I was born in upstate New York and lived there until age six.
 Dad was an engineer for Bendix Corporation.
-He was transferred from Schenectady to Detroit where we lived up to 1958, then he was transferred to Orlando, Florida where I grew up.
-He was named top field engineer fro the Bendix Connector Division the second year in Florida.
-I started playing sports in elementary school and played Pop Warner football in Detroit, and then baseball and football in Florida.
+He was transferred from Schenectady to Detroit where we lived up to 1958, then he was transferred and we moved to Orlando, Florida, where I grew up.
+Dad was named top field engineer for the Bendix Connector Division the second year in Florida.
+I started playing sports in elementary school and played Pop Warner football in Detroit and then baseball and football in Florida.
 Sports taught me about the importance of competing and the importance of discipline.

 I attended four colleges to complete my undergraduate degree and worked thirty five jobs to get the money to pay for it.
 Six months before graduating from the University of Tennessee my father died at age fifty two.
 From then on I missed having him around as a mentor and coach.
-When I was growing up he always cheered for me at Pop Warner football games, when I hit my first home run in Little League, as the pitcher with the most wins and home runs in Pony League, and at the Kumquat Bowl Championship for junior high school, played at the Citrus Bowl.
+He always cheered for me at Pop Warner football games, when I hit my first home run in Little League, as the pitcher with the most wins and home runs in Pony League, and at the Kumquat Bowl Championship for junior high school, played at the Citrus Bowl, Orlando.
 Dad was also, in my opinion, very smart, and a good father, except when he drank.
 I loved him but I did not understand what a professional drinker he was and how it affected his job, my mom and his relationship with my brother and sister.
-At age seventeen my brother dropped out of school, joined the Air Force and for the next twenty years I rarely saw him.
-My sister married early, divorced, and remarried the same man, and was married, until he passed away in 2015.
+At age seventeen my brother dropped out of school joined the Air Force staying twenty years so I rarely saw him.
+My sister married early, divorced and remarried the same man and stayed married until he passed away in 2015.

-My mother was always loving and the spiritual leader in our family and she taught me to pray and forgive myself, and others.
-Because of her, I have always worked on strengthening my relationship with the Lord, Jesus Christ
+My mother was always loving and the spiritual leader in our family.
+She taught me to pray and forgive myself and others.
+Because of her I have always worked on strengthening my relationship with the Lord, Jesus Christ.

-Upon graduating from the University of Tennessee the Vietnam War was raging, and I was going to be drafted.
-I decided to apply and was accepted into the U.S. Navy Officer Candidate School and for military flight training.
-I received my commission but during flight training we were informed that Vietnam was winding down and we could request an early out with an Honorable Discharge.
-I did, and then moved to California.
-After two years there doing odd jobs I decided to join the U.S Peace Corps and was assigned to Ethiopia.
-While there for two years I was sick with amoebic dysentery many times, typhoid fever, a kidney stone, broke my ankle from a motorcycle accident, and survived a severe case of Malaria.
+Upon graduating from the University of Tennessee the Vietnam War was raging, and I knew I was going to be drafted so I decided to apply and was accepted into the U.S. Navy Officer Candidate School and for military flight training.
+I received my commission but during flight training all future pilots were informed that we may pull out of Vietnam and we could request an "early out" with an Honorable Discharge.
+I did and then moved to California where i lived two years.
+This is when I decided to join the U.S Peace Corps and was assigned to Ethiopia and was there for two years.
+While there I was sick with amoebic dysentery many times, typhoid fever, a kidney stone, broke my ankle in a motorcycle accident and survived a severe case of malaria.

-Upon returning to the states in 1975 I went to the University of Central Florida (formerly Florida Technological University) and graduated with a M.Ed. in Counseling Psychology and minor in math.
-I then went to work for The Palms Counseling Center as a counselor and as manager in charge of opening five centers in Ft.
+Upon returning to the U.S in 1975 I went to the University of Central Florida (formerly Florida Technological University) graduating with an M.Ed. in Counseling Psychology and minor in math.
+From there I went to work for The Palms Counseling Center as a counselor and manager in charge of opening five centers in Ft.
 Lauderdale, Florida.
-After accomplishing this I left and opened the Counseling & Personal Growth Center, in Orlando, my own private practice for five years with a second office in Kissimmee, Florida.
+After accomplishing this I decided to open the Counseling & Personal Growth Center in Orlando.
+I owned it five years and it was my private practice clinic with a second office in Kissimmee, Florida.

-My next step was starting a training company by hiring experts to do seminars all over the state.
-That led to starting, funding and running my company in 1984 named Business Development Center, Inc., in Orlando.
-The services I offered were the same that I do with The BOSS™.
-Then I realized I needed a business financing mentor so while reading Success Magazine 1984 issue with Diane Sawyer's photo on the cover, I read the second feature article titled: "Mr. Write-Jim Howard."
-This was about the late James "Jim" Howard, a Harvard graduate and owner of Symbax Business Services, New York City.
-Prior to this he owned the sixth largest public relations-finance firm in America that handled the successful "Nixon for President" election campaign.
-However, Jim's real core expertise was business valuations, how to raise funds, acquisitions and the purchase and sale of small businesses using his own valuation formula and strategic marketing.
+After five years I was burned out and decided to start a training company by hiring "experts" to do seminars all over the state.
+That led to starting, funding and running in 1984 the Business Development Center, Inc., Orlando.
+The services offered were the same that I do with The BOSS™.
+While doing the consulting I realized I needed a business financing mentor so while reading a June 1984 issue of Success Magazine featuring Diane Sawyer on the cover I also read the article"Mr. Write-Jim Howard."
+It was about the late James "Jim" Howard, a Harvard graduate and owner of Symbax Business Services, New York City.
+He had owned the sixth largest public relations-finance firm in America that handled the successful "Nixon for President" election campaign.
+However, Jim's core expertise was business valuations, how to raise funds, acquisitions and the purchase and sale of small businesses using his own valuation formula and strategic marketing.

-In 1985 I was able to get in touch with Jim and he agreed to mentor me with one major requirement, I had to pay him $25,000 in advance for one week of training at his office at Rockefeller Center in New York.
-However, I did not have the money.
-Thus, I went to work learning how to write a business plan and then I ask a former consulting client to back me personally with $50,000, and he did.
-Six months later I successfully raised $1.25 million, with Jim's guidance for a military simulation startup.
+In 1985 I reached out to Jim and he agreed to mentor me with one major requirement, I had to pay him $25,000 in advance for one week of training at his office at Rockefeller Center in New York City.
+But, I did not have the money so I learned how to write a business plan and then ask a former consulting client to invest $50,000 and he did.
+Six months later I successfully raised $1.2 million, with Jim's guidance, for a military simulation startup.
 From that time forward Jim always invited me to the Harvard Club for mentoring sessions when I was in New York.
 His was a priceless relationship that I cherished until he passed away in 1999.
-Jim's influence played a key part in my thoughts and ideas for The BOSS™ program which I will launch as my dream business some day.
+Jim's influence played a key part in my thoughts and ideas for The BOSS™ program which I will launch as my dream business soon!

-I started working on The BOSS™ as a concept in 1998 and in 2001 began putting my vision together.
-From January to March 2003 and August to October 2006 I had a self-funded business talk radio show in Orlando, named The BOSS™.
+I started working on The BOSS™ concept in 1998 and in 2001 began putting the vision together.
+From January to March 2003 and August to October 2006 I had a self-funded business talk radio show in Orlando named The BOSS™.
 From 2002-2004 I toyed with ideas about the method and platform to use to deliver The BOSS™ and in 2005 secured the domain name.
-I then started developing the website and initial draft business plan.
+I then started developing the website and initial business plan.
 In 2007-2008 new developments called for a change in the original website appearance as I realized I needed to focus more on using the various platforms available to deliver The BOSS™ products and services.

-In 2008 after eight emergency trips to the hospital for a stomach problem my wife insisted I get a job.
-In late 2009 I was hired as a sales rep with the top vacation ownership company in the world, Wyndham Vacation Resorts, Inc., to work at their "Crown Jewel" location, Bonnet Creek.
-While there I became a top sales executive selling $6.7 million of vacation ownership/real estate in 6.5 years and was awarded Presidents Club trips twice.
+In 2008 after eight emergency trips to the hospital for a stomach problem my wife insisted I get a job and not do consulting.
+In late 2009 I was hired as a sales rep with Wyndham Vacation resorts, Inc. the top vacation ownership company in the world.
+I worked at their "Crown Jewel" location Bonnet Creek, across from the Waldorf Astoria and largest Hilton Hotel project in the world, all inside the gates of Disney.
+While there I became a top sales executive selling $6.7 million in 6.5 years and was awarded Presidents Club trips twice.